-Working closely with the Administrative Office of the Courts and the Department of Justice, the BOP administers a systematic payment program for court-imposed fines, fees, and costs.
-All designated inmates are required to develop a financial plan to meet their financial obligations.
-These obligations may include: special assessments imposed under 18 USC 3013, court ordered restitution, fines and court costs, judgments in favor of the U.S., other debts owed the federal government, and other court-ordered obligations (e.g., child support, alimony, other judgments).
+The Bureau of Prisons works closely with the Administrative Office of the Courts and the Department of Justice to administer a systematic payment program for court-imposed fines, fees, costs and other legal responsibilities.
+All designated inmates are encouraged to develop a financial plan to meet their financial responsibilities.
+These responsibilities may include: special assessments imposed under 18 U.S.C.
+3013, court-ordered restitution, fines and court costs, judgments in favor of the U.S., other debts owed the federal government, and other court-ordered responsibilities (e.g., child support, alimony, other judgments).